bubberson/.profile/README.md

 # .profile
-My zshrc and bashrc files.
+My zshrc and bashrc customizations
+This repository is for my own use, but anyone else is free to try it out